Showing: 1 - 3 of 3 RESULTS

 In combination with the above mentioned ways to keep the killings in check, we might also want to adapt our mindset about the whole situation.
 There are ways to live more in balance with all living beings.
 Natural balance is about giving and receiving.
 So maybe we can accept some animals to be taken by the wolf as a form of giving back to nature.
 As a thank you for being allowed to be here and be nourished by the land.
 And that way we can learn to also make peace with the situation, and find a way to live in a balanced relationship with these important animals.

-And one way to do this is during our upcoming Guardian Training “Becoming Wolf“.
+And one way to do this is during our Guardian Trainings “Becoming Wolf“.

 Guardian Way Blog